rhalff/objenv/README.md

 Available `options` are:
 - options.prefix: defaults to none.
-- options.seperator: defaults to '_'
+- options.separator: defaults to '_'
 - options.camelCase: defaults to false

 Both `options` and `matchFn` are optional, if `options` are omitted,